terrehbyte/terrehbyte.com/projects.md

 *Programmer @ SuperNeko*
 *April 2015*

-This tool makes it easy to snap a part of your screen to upload immediately afterwards.
-Additionally, there is drag and drop support for any file up to 50MB.
+This tool streamlines the process of sharing screenshots and files.
 Uploads to [pomf.se](http://pomf.se).
 Pomf.se announced its closure on June 8, 2015 and consequently, NekoPomf shut down with it.

 Source      | Releases
 ------------|-------------